crystal-lang/rfcs/0002-execution-contexts.md

 When spawning a fiber, the fiber would by default be enqueued into the current execution context, the one running the current fiber.
 Child fibers will then execute in the same execution context as their parent (unless told otherwise).

 Once spawned a fiber shouldn’t _move_ to another execution context.
-For example on re-enqueue the fiber must be resumed into it’s execution context: context B enqueues waiting sender from context A. That being said, we could allow to _send_ a fiber to another context.
+For example on re-enqueue the fiber must be resumed into it’s execution context: a fiber running in context B enqueues a waiting sender from context A must enqueue it into context A. That being said, we could allow to _send_ a fiber to another context.

 ## Kinds of execution contexts